When will the Fundy Trail Parkway be completed?

 When will the Fundy Trail Parkway connect to Sussex or Fundy National Park?

-The Fundy Trail Parkway is scheduled to connect to Sussex for the 2020 season.
+The Fundy Trail Parkway is to connect to Sussex.

 The Fundy Trail Parkway is scheduled to connect to Alma, just outside the gates to Fundy National Park, for the 2021 season.